Ed Mooney’s great history challenges are on Wednesdays of each week. All are welcome to join!

 The Highland clearances were also known as Fuadach nan Gàidheal, the “expulsion of the Gaels”

 “Bonny” Prince Charlie escaped with the help of Flora MacDonald to the Isle of Skye and then to France.
-He had been an incompetent leader and sadly died in exile, a drunken and broken man.
+He had been an incompetent military leader and sadly died in exile, a drunken and broken man.

 There were Lairds and clans who did not support the Jacobite cause.
 The Jacobites were predominantly Roman Catholic Highlanders and adherents to James VII of Scotland.